shijiansj/DeepCatra/Related/gcn/README.md

 ```
 python3 model_train.py train_dataset_path valid_dataset_path
 ```
 to train GCN model and evaluate the GCN model on validation dataset.
-The parameter `train_dataset_path` is the path of train dataset and The parameter `valid_dataset_path` is the path of validation dataset.The best model parameters has been saved in the file `model_best_params.pkl`.
+The parameter `train_dataset_path` is the path of train dataset and the parameter `valid_dataset_path` is the path of validation dataset.The best model parameters has been saved in the file `model_best_params.pkl`.

 finally run the command:
 ```